wolfmanjm/kivy-smoothie-host/README.md

 Once running use the System menu upgrade to fetch the latest smoopi.
 If that is successful, then quit under the System menu and smoopi will exit and then be restarted by runit.

-### Rasbian/Debian Stretch/Buster on RPI (NOT rpi4b)
+### Raspbian/Debian Stretch/Buster/Bullseye on RPI (NOT rpi4b)

-Note the latest tested Debian version is Buster and seems to work.
+Note the latest tested Debian version is Bullseye and seems to work.

 (Tested on RPI3a+ and 3b+, genuine RPI 7" multitouch screen and external HDMI LCD monitor).